 Greenville, SC 29613

 The information you provide in the New Student Survey will help Furman assign you an initial academic advisor who will work with you as a new student.
 In order to access the survey, you will need to use your Furman ID number and network credentials, which you will receive in mid-May.
-Please complete the survey by June 1 in order to sign up for your summer academic advising appointment.

 Learn about the technology resources available at Furman and get your computer ready to access the campus network by reviewing our technology orientation.
 You will receive your network credentials in mid-May.